Watchmaker Glossary

 Rack or rake

-Straight or curved arm fitted with teeth.
+Straight or curved arm equipped with teeth.

 Cycloids